 On November 4, 2016, 194 out of the 196 countries in the world (plus an 195th signature from the European Union) signed the Paris Climate Accord, an agreement bringing countries around the world together to set goals to help combat climate change.
-The agreement has made headlines in the last few days as the United States has declared their intention to withdraw.
-In honor of the environmental news coverage, The Sweaty Penguin has found five little known facts about the Paris Agreement.
+Here are five little known facts about the Paris Agreement.

 As sea levels rise, countries with coasts have begun to worry about the national security risks posed by increasingly frequent flooding.
 In addition to damaging property, countries must find solutions for draining the water.
 With the Paris Agreement, countries can now use that water to fill up their water guns, and use those water guns in war against other countries.
 While stealing international water and initiating war with that water was once considered breaking international law, the Paris Agreement has declared that “it is only fair” for coastal countries threatened by rising sea levels to be able to shoot that water at the countries they aren’t friends with.